Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 slug close up

-What you should be aware of though is that slugs tend to start eating potato tubers from August into autumn.
-So if you are planning to plant your Christmas potatoes out in the ground you might want to take the following precautions to minimise the risk of slugs destroying your Christmas feast:
+What you should be aware of, though, is that slugs tend to start eating potato tubers from August into autumn.
+So if you are planning to plant your Christmas potatoes out in the ground, you might want to take the following precautions to minimise the risk of slugs destroying your Christmas feast:

 • Cultivate the soil before you plant your seed potatoes.
 Simply turn over the soil a few weeks before planting to expose any slugs to their predators.
-This won’t get rid of all of them but it will reduce their number and help avoid a heavy infestation.
+This won’t get rid of all of them, but it will reduce their number and help avoid a heavy infestation.

 • Lift your potatoes as soon as they have matured.
-You might read elsewhere that you can leave them in the soil until you need them for Christmas, but if you are worried the slugs might get to them, then you better harvest them early and store them elsewhere.
+You might read elsewhere that you can leave them in the soil until you need them for Christmas, but if you are worried the slugs might get to them, then you had better harvest them early and store them elsewhere.

 Whether you grow in containers, bags or in the ground, you need to choose the right spot to give your potato plants the best chance of making it through autumn.

 The ideal place will be in a protected spot out of the worst of the British weather conditions when the cold weather comes.
-A frost free space like a greenhouse would be ideal, but don’t worry if that is not an option for you.
+A frost-free space like a greenhouse would be ideal, but don’t worry if that is not an option for you.

 A conservatory or bright porch will also work and will solve two of the main problems you will face.
 Speaking of which…